TBD9rain/vim_config/README.md

 For more info, check [NERDTree](https://github.com/preservim/nerdtree).

-# Install vim-airline
+# vim-airline

 > vim-airline is a fast and lightweight alternative to powerline, written in 100% vimscript with no outside dependencies.

-The plugin could be loaded by Plug-in with an extra comman:
+vim-airline could be loaded by vim-plug with an extra command in the \_vimrc file:
 ```
 Plug 'vim-airline/vim-airline'
 ```